Artin-Schreier quandles of involutions in absolute Galois groups: Laurent series and other examples

-\begin{example} As the Artin--Schreier quandle~$\AS(\bbR)$ is a singleton, Theorem~\ref{thm:Laurent} immediately gives that~$\AS(\bbR(\!(t)\!))$ is free, isomorphic to~$\hatFQ_2\{\sigma,\tau\}$.
-By intersecting two real closed fields, Geyer~\cite{Geyer} has constructed other formally real fields whose absolute Galois group is infinite dihedral,~i.e., isomorphic to the free \hbox{pro-2-group}~\hbox{$\hatF_2\{\sigma,\tau\}$} on two generators.
-Of course, the correspoding Artin--Schreier quandle~\hbox{$\hatFQ_2\{\sigma,\tau\}$} is free on two generators, too.
-However, applying Theorem~\ref{thm:Laurent} twice, we see that
+\begin{example} As the Artin--Schreier quandle~$\AS(\bbR)$ is a singleton, Theorem~\ref{thm:Laurent} immediately gives that the Artin--Schreier quandle~$\AS(\bbR(\!(t)\!))$ is free, isomorphic to~$\hatFQ_2\{\sigma,\tau\}$.
+By intersecting two real closed fields, Geyer~\cite{Geyer} has constructed other formally real fields whose absolute Galois group is infinite dihedral,~i.e., isomorphic to the free~\hbox{pro-2-group}~\hbox{$\hatF_2\{\sigma,\tau\}$} on two generators.
+Of course, the correspoding Artin--Schreier quandle~\hbox{$\hatFQ_2\{\sigma,\tau\}$} is free on two generators as well. \end{example}